 Choose the instance group scaling type when creating each group.
 The type determines whether the number of instances in the group will change automatically or manually.

 You can create fixed size instance groups and manage their size manually based on your current computing needs.

 Automatically scaled groups

-For optimum adjustment sensitivity, Instance Groups lets you set a stabilization period: after the number of instances in the group increases, instances aren't deleted until the end of stabilization period, even if the load already dropped substantially.
+Stabilization period: After the number of instances in the group increases, instances aren't deleted until the end of the stabilization period, even if the average metric value is fairly low.

-Calculate the average CPU load on every instance, except those with the WARMING UP status.
+Calculate average CPU utilization for each instance, except those in the warm-up period.
 The load is measured several times per minute on every instance.
-The resulting values are averaged for each instance over the load measurement interval you set when creating a group.
+The resulting values are averaged for each instance over the averaging period you set during group creation.